Joseph M. Lynch Professor of Law

-Solangel Maldonado is the Joseph M. Lynch Professor of Law and a visiting scholar at the Center for the Study of Law and Culture at Columbia Law School.
-Her research and teaching interests include family law, feminist legal theory, race and the law, and international and comparative family law.
+Professor Maldonado’s research and teaching interests include family law, feminist legal theory, race and the law, and international and comparative family law.
 Over the past decade, her scholarship has focused on the intersection of race and family law and the law’s influence on social norms of post-separation parenthood.
-She is currently working on a book that examines how the law shapes romantic preferences and how these preferences perpetuate racial hierarchy and economic and social inequality.
+She is currently working on a book for NYU Press that examines how the law shapes romantic preferences and how these preferences perpetuate racial hierarchy and economic and social inequality.

 Professor Maldonado is one of the reporters of the American Law Institute’s Restatement of the Law, Children and the Law (in progress) and a co-editor of Family Law in the World Community (Carolina Academic Press, 3rd ed.
 2015) (with D. Marianne Blair, Merle H. Weiner, and Barbara Stark).
 She also serves on the editorial board of the Family Court Review.